Why it’s important

 Things to consider

-- How easy is it to navigate online, can a candidate access your website / careers pages from their mobile phone?
+How easy is it to navigate online?
+Can a candidate access your website / careers pages from their mobile phone or on a tablet?

-- Will they find the information they are looking for easily on your website? is your careers or ‘work for us’ page the first thing they see?
-We know that multiple clicks can put candidates off and they wont spend long searching, so your initial application process needs to be easy to find
+Will they find the information they are looking for easily on your website?
+Is a link to the careers or ‘work for us’ page the first thing they see when they visit your main website?
+We know that multiple clicks can put candidates off and they won’t spend long searching, so your initial application process needs to be easy to find.

-- What are your values?
-You want to attract candidates who have similar values and are going to feel fulfilled / a part of your organisation when working for you
+What are your values?
+You want to attract candidates who have similar values and are going to feel fulfilled and a part of your organisation when working for you.

-- Candidates like to find out more about what it’s like to work for you, things like ‘day-in-the-life’ stories are great to include – it helps people to relate if they see ‘people like me’ in your imagery, videos and stories, eg.
+Candidates like to find out more about what it’s like to work for you, things like ‘day-in-the-life’ stories are great to include – they help people to relate if they see ‘people like me’ in your imagery, videos and stories.
+Here’s an example from Friends of the Elderly:

-- Some companies even include situational judgement quizzes, so that candidates can self-assess whether the role is for them.
+Some companies include situational judgement quizzes or psychometric assessment tools, so that candidates can self-assess whether the role is for them.
 Skills for Care have a free example of that you can use in your careers website.
 There are also care specific psychometric assessments available on the market, such as Care Character.
 These simple assessments support the candidate and hiring managers through the recruitment process.

 Rewards and Benefits